 The 1990's also saw Salem Five Bank grow and expand beyond the retail branch network. the North Shore, into Boston and Middlesex County.
 Commercial banking and Salem Five Mortgage Company became regional in scope, serving consumers and businesses throughout New England.

 Today, with assets in excess of $5 billion, we're a leading financial services institution that offers a broad array of products and services for consumers and businesses.
-Through our subsidiaries - Salem Five Mortgage Company, LLC, Salem Five Financial, our full-service brokerage company and Salem Five Insurance Agency, LLC, we meet the diverse financial needs of consumers, small businesses and middle market companies throughout our region.
+Through our subsidiaries - Salem Five Mortgage Company, LLC, Salem Five Investment Services, our full-service brokerage company and Salem Five Insurance Agency, LLC, we meet the diverse financial needs of consumers, small businesses and middle market companies throughout our region.